-10. Lack of East-West connections and/or bypasses (over railroads, rivers, Interstate, etc. Policies:
+8.10.
+Lack of East-West connections and/or bypasses (over railroads, rivers, Interstate, etc. Policies:

-- 8.20.
-Establish border to border connectivity of the region's transportation network, using a region-wide GIS analysis of activity centers and points of interest, and available transportation options. - 8.21.
-Encourage economic development through transportation improvements, connections, and programs that improve access to jobs, and encourage growth in private sector employment.
+- 8.10.1.
+Border-to-border connectivity shall be established in the region's transportation network, using a region-wide GIS analysis of activity centers, points of interest, and available transportation options. - 8.10.2.
+Economic development shall be encouraged through transportation improvements, connections, and programs that improve access to jobs, and encourage growth in private sector employment.

-11. Lack of passenger rail service to cities such as Jacksonville, Atlanta, or other metropolitan hubs.
+8.11.
+Lack of passenger rail service to metropolitan hubs and other destinations.